 At each Dedicated Delivery Point (except where an OBA applies) there shall be an Allocation Agreement, irrespective of the number of Shippers using it.

-Where the Delivery Point is used by:
+Where such Dedicated Delivery Point is used by:

-only one Shipper, First Gas will be the Allocation Agent and that Shipper’s Daily and Hourly Delivery Quantities will be the respective metered quantities; and
+only one Shipper, First Gas (or, if agreed by First Gas and the relevant Interconnected Party, that Interconnected Party) will be the Allocation Agent and that Shipper’s Daily Delivery Quantities and Hourly Delivery Quantities will be the respective metered quantities; and

-more than one Shipper, each Shipper’s Daily and Hourly Delivery Quantities will be the respective quantities determined by the Allocation Agent appointed under the Allocation Agreement.
+more than one Shipper, each Shipper’s Daily Delivery Quantities and Hourly Delivery Quantities will be the respective quantities determined by the Allocation Agent appointed under the Allocation Agreement,

+and any Shipper who starts to make nominations in respect of or otherwise uses a Delivery Point to which section 6.13(b) applies will promptly execute an Allocation Agreement or become a party to the existing Allocation Agreement.

-At any Delivery Point where an Allocation Agreement applies, each Shipper shall ensure that:
+At any Delivery Point where an Allocation Agreement applies, each Shipper using that Delivery Point shall ensure that:

-the allocation methodology is acceptable to the Interconnected Party; and
+it remains a party to an Allocation Agreement which sets out the allocation methodology acceptable to the Interconnected Party and relevant Shippers; and

-the Allocation Agreement requires the Allocation Agent to notify First Gas via OATIS of each Shipper’s Daily and Hourly Delivery Quantities within the times published by First Gas on OATIS.
+the Allocation Agreement requires the Allocation Agent to notify First Gas via OATIS of each Shipper’s Daily Delivery Quantities and Hourly Delivery Quantities within the times published by First Gas on OATIS.

 Delivery Quantities under Supplementary and Interruptible Agreements